BIOSCI 738 : Advanced Biological Data Analysis

 This course is a standard 15 point course and students are expected to spend 10 hours per week involved in each 15 point course that they are enrolled in.

-For this course, you can expect 2 hours of lectures, a 1 hour practical workshop, 3 hours of reading and thinking about the content and approx 4 hours of work on assignments and/or test preparation.
+For this course, you can expect 2 hours of lectures, a 1 hour practical workshop, 3 hours of reading and thinking about the content and 4 hours of work on assignments and/or test preparation.

 During the course Class Representatives in each class can take feedback to the staff responsible for the course and staff-student consultative committees.